 Game and feral animal hunting in NSW is subject to regulations to ensure the safety of all users of public land.
 The conditions which apply to legal hunting in NSW are set out in the Game and Feral Animal Control Act 2002 and the Game and Feral Animal Control Regulation 2012.
+In particular, Schedule 1 of the Game and Feral Animal Control Regulation 2012 sets our the mandatory conditions of NSW Game Hunting Licences.

 As the regulatory authority, the NSW Department of Primary Industries is responsible for enforcement of and compliance with these conditions.
 Breaches of the regulations result in serious penalties.